Black Country Plan Review

 The scope, issues and options consultation was supported by a number of documents:

-As part of the Issues and Options consultation we issued a Call for Sites and details can be found here.
+As part of the Issues and Options consultation we issued a Call for Sites.
 We are undertaking an assessment of the call for sites and we will publish our findings when we produce our Draft Black Country Plan for consultation.

-Draft Plan for Consultation (This is the stage we are currently working on)
+Draft Plan for Consultation (the stage we have recently consulted on)

-The second stage of the local plan review is the Draft Plan for consultation (Regulation 18), which we are now working on.
-We intend to hold a formal 8 week public consultation on the Draft Plan in summer 2021 where we will be asking members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
-You can also find out about the timetable for future stages of the Plan preparation.
+The second stage of the local plan review is the Draft Plan for consultation (Regulation 18).
+We held a formal 8 week public consultation on the Draft Plan from August to October 2021 asking members of the public and other stakeholders to comment on the Draft Plan policies and proposed land allocations.
+The consultation has now closed but you can find out more about the timetable for future stages of the Plan preparation.

 We will publish and update any information relating to the Black Country Plan review on this webpage